EVISA Print | Glossary on | Contact EVISA | Sitemap | Home

 To cover the different GBCA classes available on the market, three GBCAs were selected for the study (1 macrocyclic and ionic GBCA gadoterate meglumine and 2 linear [1 ionic gadobenate dimeglumine and 1 nonionic gadodiamide]).
 The GBCAs were administered to healthy female rats once per week during 5 weeks at a dose of 2.4 mmol/kg (corresponding to 0.4 mmol/kg in humans).
 The animals were sacrificed 1 week after the last injection.
 The brains were removed and dissected to sample a half cerebellum, half cortex, and half subcortical brain.
 Tissue samples were stored at -80°V before further sample preparation.

-For extraction the tissue samples were homogenized in 100 mM ammonium acetate by using an Ultra-Turrax disperser.
+For extraction, the tissue samples were homogenized in 100 mM ammonium acetate by using an Ultra-Turrax disperser.
 A sequential extraction procedure using water in the first step, urea in the second step was applied.
 The final urea-insoluble residue was washed three times with water.
 For total Gd determination, samples of tissue homogenate were digested with HNO3/H2O2 at 80°C for 8 hours.
 Total Gd concentrations were measured by ICP-MS with external calibration in the range of 0.010 to 1.0 ng/mL.
 The concentration in the cerebellum obtained after injections of rats with gadoterate (0.63 ± 0.12 nmol/g) was lower than that obtained after injections with either linear contrast agents: gadobenate (1.52 ± 0.16 nmol/g) and gadodiamide (2.74 ± 0.10 nmol/g).
 The same trend was observed for other tissues.

 The water extraction allowed the recovery of 60-72% of Gd initially present in the tissue of animals treated with the macrocyclic gadoterate.
 For linear GBCAs, the extracted amounts reached only 13-16% for gadobenate and 12-13% for gadodiamide.
 Extraction efficiency was significantly improved after solubilization with urea, reaching 88+-1 3% for gadoterate, 47+-2% for gadobenate and 44+-27% for gadodiamide.
 Only a very small amount of Gd (1-2%) remained in the final insoluble residue.

 For speciation analysis, size-exclusion chromatography was coupled with ICP-MS. Stability test of the three GBCAs with control samples indicated that no degradation was occurring during analysis.
-Also column recovery was quantitative for all three GBCAs.
+Also, column recovery was quantitative for all three GBCAs.

 In the water extract of samples originating from animals treated with the macrocyclic gadoterate, only the intact GBCA was found.
 In the samples from animals treated with linear GBCAs 3 distinct peaks were observed.
-While the last one was belonging to the original GBCAs, the two earlier peaks are belonging to compounds greater than 81 kDa and greater than 66 kDa.
+While the last one was belonging to the original GBCAs, the two earlier peaks belong to compounds greater than 81 kDa and greater than 66 kDa.
 Also the column recovery for samples of linear GBCAs was only 82+- 2%, suggesting that a no negliable amount of Gd present in the extract was lost

-Also the urea extraction procedure was tested for degradation problems.
+Also, the urea extraction procedure was tested for degradation problems.
 There was no indication for degradation for the three GBCAs and also column recovery was quantitative from spiked control samples.
-Again as for water extracts, the macrocyclic gadoterate was extracted as the only species present.
+Again, as for water extracts, the macrocyclic gadoterate was extracted as the only species present.
 For the linear GBCAs, the chromatograms showed at least three peaks, with two of them belonging to compounds larger than 80 kDA.

 Using another SEC column with higher separation range, the two peaks were classified as belonging to compounds larger than 660 kDa and one of approximately 440 kDa.
 Ferritin was identified as a potential endogenous macromolecule interacting with the dissociated Gd3+.
-Also the poor column recovery indicated that about 38% of extracted Gd was retained on the column.
-Also, while urea extraction improved the extraction efficiency significantly, approximately half of the Gd remained in the insoluble residue for linear GBCAs.
+Also, the poor column recovery indicated that about 38% of extracted Gd was retained on the column.
+Moreover, while urea extraction improved the extraction efficiency significantly, approximately half of the Gd remained in the insoluble residue for linear GBCAs.

 The authors concluded that further investigations would be of interest in order to learn more about those unidentified Gd species retained in the extraction residue.